Black-Eyed Susan, Orange Coneflower, Sullivant’s Coneflower

 My Rudbeckia fulgida var. sullivantii ‘Goldsturm’ was given to me by good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
 I’m not sure if he gave it to me in the fall of 2011 or the spring of 2012.
 I planted it in the corner bed by the front porch and west sunroom where it did very well.

-Sullivant’s Coneflower is the common name for the former Rudbeckia sullivantii which is a synonym of Rudbeckia fulgida var. sullivantii.
+Sullivant’s Coneflower is the common name for the former Rudbeckia sullivantii which is now a synonyn of Rudbeckia fulgida var. sullivantii.
 Many Rudbeckia species, including Rudbeckia fulgida, are quite variable from one location to another.
 This has led to several taxonomic disputes.
 The other dispute is the common name.
 Rudbeckia fulgida and Rudbeckia hirta are both called the Brown-Eyed Susan and Black-Eyed Susan depending on what site you are on.
-Rudbeckia fulgida is also known as the Orange Coneflower.
-In other words, Sullivant’s Coneflower is a variety of the Orange Coneflower.
+So, the common names include Black or Brown-Eyed Susan (take a pick because I am confused most of the time), Sullivant’s Coneflower (transferred from Rudbeckia sullivantii), and Orange Coneflower.

 Family: Asteraceae (Compositae)